 The most famous room of all is the Room of the Segnatura, in which Raphael painted The School of Athens, a scene that incorporates the likenesses of Raphael's artistic contemporaries, such as Leonardo da Vinci and Michelangelo.

-The artist Pinturicchio painted the rich frescoes in the Borgia Apartments, the area on the first floor where Pope Alexander VI lived.
-The rich, colorful frescoes depict scenes from Egyptian and Greek mythology and speak to lavishness of the Vatican Palace.
+The artist Pinturicchio painted the rich frescoes in the rooms of the Borgia Apartment, the area on the first floor where Pope Alexander VI lived.
+The rich, colorful frescoes depict scenes from Egyptian and Greek mythology and speak to the lavishness of the Vatican Palace.

 Some of the most beautiful and vibrant 15th-century frescoes, painted by Fra Angelico and Benozzo Gozzoli, are in the diminutive Niccoline Chapel.
 Named for Pope Nicholas V, who worshiped here, this chapel is located in one of the oldest parts of the papal palace.